ceb-os/cloud-infrastructure-engineer-challenge/README.md

 high_cpu_load.sql
 ```
 After a while you should get all 3 emails, one for each alert.

-## Tool Selection Justification
-The tools used during the challenge were:
-1. **An AWS Free Tier account**: I decided to use an AWS Free Tier account instead of LocalStack mainly because it is what I felt the most comfortable with.
-I've been working with AWS for a while now and I knew that trying anything new was a recipe for disaster, so I tried to keep it simple by using what I know the most.
-Using AWS allowed me to plan every step carefully and making mistakes and correcting them was much easier due to the UI.
-2. **Terraform**: Same as AWS, I went with Terraform because I know it the most.
-I've used CDK in the past but I'm not as comfortable as I am with Terraform.
-Maybe it is because I have been using it for a while but I feel like the code is much more easy to understand visually.
-3. **Docker and Docker-compose**: I didn't have much experience using Docker and Docker compose aside from a few personal projects that I did in the past so I decided to go with these tools to try and hone my knowledge.
-I found it super pleasurable since I managed to deploy everything with almost no problems, it felt like after a few years of  working with AWS all the Docker concepts that used to feel hard to understand came very naturally.
-4. **Python**: In the past year I had to deploy a few Lambda functions and I wrote the scripts with Python and boto3.
-I felt like these were the right tools to create the Lambda needed for the solution.

 ## Takeaways
 It was a great and very informative experience.
 I got the chance to do a lot of new things that either weren't necessary in my current and previous jobs or that were already solved (such as all the VPC configs).